ryoppippi/pr.ryoppippi.com/README.md

 ## 💻 Deploy

+This repository supports two deployment destinations: [Cloudflare Pages](https://pages.cloudflare.com/) and [GitHub Pages](https://pages.github.com/).

+### Cloudflare Pages

+Run the following command:

 ```bash
 pnpm run deploy
 ```

-If you want to deploy from GitHub Actions, you need to set the following secrets:
+When deploying to Cloudflare Pages from GitHub Actions, follow the steps below:

+1. set the following secrets to your repository:

    - `CLOUDFLARE_ACCOUNT_ID`: Cloudflare account ID
    - `CLOUDFLARE_API_TOKEN`: Cloudflare API token

+2. edit info in `vite.config.ts`

+3. set `CF` to `env.UPLOAD_TO` in [workflows/deploy.yaml](./.github/workflows/deploy.yml).

+4. run the workflow manually or push to the repository.

+5. enjoy!

+### GitHub Pages

+You can upload the `build` to GitHub Pages via GitHub Actions.

+1. set `GH` to `env.UPLOAD_TO` in [workflows/deploy.yaml](./.github/workflows/deploy.yml).

+2. edit info in `vite.config.ts`

+3. run the workflow manually or push to the repository.

+4. enjoy!

 ## Inspired by